Memorable Manitobans: George Ashdown (1851-1939)

 Hardware merchant, municipal official, MLA (1903-1907).

 Born in Etobicoke, Ontario on 8 April 1851, he came to Winnipeg in 1872 and worked in the hardware store of his brother, James H. Ashdown.
 He moved to Morden in 1891 to open his own hardware business, which he operated for the next 20 years.
-During this time he was elected to the Manitoba Legislature and, for two years, served as Mayor of Morden.
+During this time he was elected to the Manitoba Legislature in 1903, defeated in 1907, and for two years served as Mayor of Morden.